 The avoidance-anxiety spiral

 Research on financial behavior in low-income populations has identified a reinforcing feedback loop between avoidance and scarcity.
 When people avoid engaging with their finances, they lose their sense of control.
 When they lose their sense of control, the anxiety increases.
 When the anxiety increases, they avoid even harder.
-The loop tightens.

 The avoidance creates a vacuum, and the brain fills vacuums with worst-case scenarios.
-You don't know your net worth, so your imagination provides one -- and it's always worse than reality.
+You don't know your net worth, so your imagination provides one, and it's always worse than reality.
 The number in your head is scarier than the number in your account, because the number in your head has no boundaries.

-Financial anxiety is rarely about a specific dollar amount.
-It's about uncertainty.
+Financial anxiety is rarely about a specific dollar amount; it's about uncertainty.
 The gap between "I don't know where I stand" and "I know exactly where I stand" is where most of the suffering lives.

 The pedometer study (and why it matters for your money)

-In 2007, researchers at Stanford University published a meta-analysis of 26 studies on pedometers -- simple step-counting devices.
+In 2007, researchers at Stanford University published a meta-analysis of 26 studies on pedometers (simple step-counting devices).
 The finding was striking: people who wore pedometers walked an average of 2,491 more steps per day than those who didn't.
-That's roughly an extra mile.
-A 27% increase in physical activity from doing nothing except measuring.
+That's roughly an extra mile, a 27% increase in physical activity, from doing nothing except measuring.

 This is a well-documented phenomenon.
-In psychology, it's called the Hawthorne Effect -- the observation that people modify their behavior when they know they're being observed, even when the observer is themselves.
+In psychology, it's called the Hawthorne Effect: the observation that people modify their behavior when they know they're being observed, even when the observer is themselves.

-Why looking -- even at bad news -- reduces anxiety
+Why looking, even at bad news, reduces anxiety

 If your net worth dropped $8,000 last month because the market fell, seeing that number on your dashboard feels bad.
 But it feels specific.
 It feels bounded.
 You can look at it and think, "Okay, $8,000.
 That's the damage.
 The market dropped, my investments reflect that, and I know exactly where I stand."